- The Far North - June 10, 2023

 - Cheap Charlie motorcycle sock adventures - June 8, 2023

 I decided 2017 should be a year I try different things.
-So instead of my usual solo travel I joined up with a bunch of like minded blokes to ride around Thailand. (please see footnote update about this group)
+So instead of my usual solo travel I joined up with a bunch of like minded blokes to ride around Thailand.

 You can really see the pollution leaving Bangkok.
 The big cities have their own micro climates now from a blanket of smog.

 Pops has a wide range of motorcycles, much more than what they list on their web site.
 Their fleet is maybe a hundred bikes easy dwarfing the competition.
-I was very tempted to rent a MT-09 like I had in New Zealand but the CB500X is the base price rental at 1200 baht a day and does all I need so why spend more.

 Above our lunch stop which surprised the locals but then they were pleased to make a big sale I think.
 Below some of the road side sights in every town.

-Members above from Scotland, USA, Austria, Canada and Australia with ages from 20’s to 70’s.
+Members above from Scotland, USA, Austria, Canada and Australia with ages from 20’s to 70.
 Todays route.